Iris Reff Ronen

 Iris Reff-Ronen is an entrepreneur and executive with vast experience in both corporate and non-profit organizations.
-Most recently, Iris led the Israeli Choreographers Association, an umbrella organization for contemporary dance artists in Israel.
-Previously, she served for 15 years as CEO of Unistream, a unique NGO fostering social and business leadership in over 1,600 young adults from Israel’s peripheral towns through education, entrepreneurship and innovation.
+Prior to joining AICF Israel, Iris led the Israeli Choreographers Association, an umbrella organization for contemporary dance artists in Israel.
+She also served for 15 years as CEO of Unistream, a unique NGO fostering social and business leadership in over 1,600 young adults from Israel’s periphery through education, entrepreneurship, and innovation.

-In the business arena, Iris was acting CFO of the Shilav Group, CFO of a high-tech company and worked in the WZO while living in the US.
-She is an enthusiastic promoter of the arts in Israel and of youth excellence in Israel’s peripheries.
-Her passion is to generate positive change in the Israeli cultural sector and accumulation of her skills is being applied further her personal goals of realizing the potential of young Israeli artists and harnessing their remarkable talent.
+Iris was acting CFO of the Shilav Group, CFO of a high-tech company and worked in the WZO while living in the US.
+She is an enthusiastic promoter of arts education in Israel and an advocate for building educational support in the periphery.
+She is passionate about building positive change in the Israeli cultural sector and accumulation of her skills is being applied further her personal goals of realizing the potential of young Israeli artists and harnessing their remarkable talent.